moonkie

 This seems like an odd one, but babies really like to explore by tasting everything.
 From sucking on fingers and pacifiers to chewing on everything while teething, sucking and chewing are important ways for babies to discover the world around them.

-The trick is making sure your baby doesn't get anything harmful or tiny into his or her mouth.
+The trick is to make sure your baby doesn't put anything harmful or tiny into his mouth.
 You can do this preemptively by preparing a play area beforehand with safe toys for chewing and slobbering on.
 Moonkie's silicone toys and teethers are perfect for this!

 Here are some tips to help you create a sensory-rich environment for your baby.